Skip to Content

 Next up, a cuff.

-I like a piece that mixes metals.
+I like a piece that mixes metals, like this one.

-For example, I love gold jewelry, but my wedding bands are platinum, so a piece or two that mixes the two together helps create a cohesive look.
+For example, I love gold jewelry, but my wedding bands are platinum, so a piece or two that mixes the two helps create a cohesive look.

 Finally, you can’t go wrong with a tennis bracelet.